worseTyler/MarkdownBlogs/2019/08/employee-spotlight-mike-curn/index.md

-### Enterprising SDET with a Passion for Improving
+## Enterprising SDET With a Passion for Improving
+#
 ![](https://intellitect.com/wp-content/uploads/2017/05/Mike-SWR.jpg)

 Mike Curn, senior SDET at IntelliTect